matthewianryan/grounded-art/docs/pages/home.md

 The home page is the landing page.
 Each section covers one core aspect of Grounded Art that we want to communicate.
 The sections appear in this order.

+The landing page opens directly into the live app.
+Its calls to action lead into the working atlas and feed.

 ## 1. Hero

 States what Grounded Art is and who it is for: Cape Town's living atlas of local art,